(Amazon UK link) |

 'Anne of Avonlea' begins when Anne is sixteen and about to begin teaching at the village school.
-It seems incredible that a girl of that age could take on such a task - and successfully, too - but at the time, early in the 20th century in Canada, it was apparently the norm.
+It seems incredible that a girl of that age could take on such a task - and successfully, too.
+But at the time, early in the 20th century in Canada, it was apparently the norm.

 It's the characterisation that makes these novels so enjoyable.
 Anne is a wonderful creation: imaginative, independent, idealistic, and very loving.
-She determines to inspire the children in her school and also finds herself helping to bring up some young twins, a very well-behaved girl and a mischievous, inquisitive boy.
+She determines to inspire the children in her school and finds herself helping to bring up some young twins, a very well-behaved girl and a mischievous, inquisitive boy.

 I suppose it's basically sentimental without much plot, and wouldn't appeal to anyone into fast action and excitement.
 But I loved re-reading this book.
 There were one or two places where I almost laughed aloud, and several where I had tears in my eyes.

-Essentially this is teenage fiction, of course, but most teenage girls these days wouldn't bother with something so old-fashioned.
+Essentially this is teenage fiction, of course, but many teenage girls these days wouldn't bother with something so old-fashioned.
 Nevertheless, for anyone wanting some gentle light reading espousing traditional morals and a slower-paced lifestyle, this is highly recommended.

 No comments: